 MRV Welcome Center Ambassador Program

-The Mad River Valley Welcome Center (on the corner of Routes 100 and 17 ) is the first step in the development of the new Mad River Valley Recreation Hub made possible by the Vermont Outdoor Recreation Economic Collaborative (VOREC) grant.
+The Mad River Valley Welcome Center (on the corner of Routes 100 and 17 ) is at the heart of the new Mad River Valley Recreation Hub made possible by the Vermont Outdoor Recreation Economic Collaborative (VOREC) grant.

 Our community is excited to have this new resource and we need your help to ensure its success.
-We are getting ready for a busy summer season and we need your help. .
 We hope that you will consider becoming a MRV Ambassador at the Mad River Valley Welcome Center to help visitors find their way around the Valley and to make the most of their visit.

 As a volunteer, you will have the opportunity to greet visitors and answer their questions about the area.
 You will also have the chance to provide recommendations on places to eat, things to see and do, and more.
 Volunteering as a MRV Ambassador is a great way to get involved in the community and meet new people.
 The best part is that you can commit to as few as two hours a week.
 It’s great place to work with good WiFi, comfy digs, free coffee and a heaping helping of MRV conviviality.